saltstack/salt/doc/topics/tutorials/multimaster.rst

 Minion Keys
 ```````````

-Minion keys can be accepted the normal way using `salt-key` on both masters,
+Minion keys can be accepted the normal way using `salt-key` on both masters.
-keys accepted, deleted or rejected on one master will NOT be automatically
+Keys accepted, deleted, or rejected on one master will NOT be automatically
-managed on redundant masters, this needs to be taken care of by running
+managed on redundant masters; this needs to be taken care of by running
 salt-key on both masters or sharing the
 `/etc/salt/pki/master/{minions,minions_pre,minions_rejected}` directories
 between masters.